shulgaalexey/myantlr/seminar20200305/README.md

 Agenda
   - What is it?
-  - How to program grammars?
+  - How to program a language?
   - How do we use it for LEQL?
   - Demo
   - Q&A